ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solution.md

 Exports the shell results of the selected entities to a csv file.

 * **Parameters:**
-  - definitions: Selected definition - CombinedFailure Criteria object or as string ‘deformations’, ‘strains’ or ‘stresses’
+  - definitions: Selected definition - CombinedFailure Criteria object or as string ‘deformations’, ‘strains’ or ‘stresses’.
   - entities: Defines the selection for the export.
-Can be a list of ElementSets, AnalysisPlies or SolidModels
+Can be a list of ElementSets, AnalysisPlies or SolidModels.
-  - file_path: File name
+  - file_path: File name.
-  - solution_set: Solution Set for which data is requested
+  - solution_set: Solution Set for which data is requested.
   - solids: Boolean whether to take the results of the solid elements or not.
 Default is False (results of shells).
   - spots: Layer positions for which the results are exported.
 Allowed are ‘bot’, ‘mid’, ‘top’, ‘bot/top’, and ‘all’.